 If conservative measures don't help your problem, your doctor may recommend you have injections to reduce inflammation around your sciatic nerve and other medicines to reduce the stabbing pain.
 Physical therapy may be a viable option, so talk to your healthcare provider about this option.

 Whatever you do, don't stay in bed all day.
 You need to reduce your normal activity for the first few days after you start having pain, but getting no activity will only make your pain worse.
 After a few days, try gradually returning to your normal routine.
 But, avoid heavy lifting or twisting your back for at least 6 weeks.
-Make sure you start exercising again though after 2 - 3 weeks.
+Make sure you start exercising again though after 2 to 3 weeks.
 Remember, include exercises to strengthen your abdomen or belly and improve the flexibility of your spine.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.